-Alpha Software’s Gemba Walk mobile app helps senior management gain insights into manufacturing processes.
-Its features include audio recording for notes, image capture & annotation, signature capture, offline functionality, and other drag and drop features.
+Alpha Software’s Gemba Walk app helps senior management gain insights into manufacturing processes.
+Its features include audio recording for notes, image capture, with annotation, signature capture, offline functionality, and other drag and drop features.

-Alpha’s Gemba Walk app provides access to information, and a facility for employees to suggest improvements.
-Plus users can receive real-time alerts and work collaboratively offline & online.
+Alpha’s Gemba Walk app provides access to digital data, and the ability for employees to suggest improvements.
+Plus users can receive real-time alerts and work collaboratively online or offline.

 Kanbanize has a sleek colorful user interface.
 Features include if-then branching rules, email integration, and time-tracking.
 Additional features include deeper analytics and inherited card parameters.

 KPI Fire is a Lean Six Sigma software that aims to align employees and teams with organizational goals.
 It combines goal setting & project management with a dashboard interface.